arushidhillon/CS370/doc/technical/inbox.md

 # README: Inbox Function

 ## Introduction
-This document provides a comprehensive overview of the inbox function developed in Django, enabling students and principal investigators to communicate securely within a web platform.
+This document provides a comprehensive overview of the inbox function developed in Django, enabling students and principal investigators to communicate securely within our web platform.

 ## Dependencies
 - **Django**: The primary Python web framework used.